 If you wait till it’s dry you can rub your skin lightly in the sink before adding cold water to wash your face to make the mask a type of face scrub for smoother skin

-If you have extra mask you can leave it in an air tight container in the fridge
+If you have extra mud mask you can leave it in an air tight container in the fridge

 Apply to your face twice a week

-Chop a whole root of ginger and boil for 10 minutes, then simmer on low for 20 minutes or until water gets darker
+Chop a whole root of ginger and boil for 10 minutes, then simmer on low for 20 minutes or until the water gets darker

 add a camomile tea bag while it is cooling to infuse it in

-Spray on morning and night and rub into face.
+Spray on morning and night and rub into the face.
 Follow with a light moisturizer in the day.

-Only use spritz at night and no moisturizer
+Use spritz at night and no moisturizer

 Mix some of your ginger water and or ginger juice with a mild face soap like Dessert essence face wash.